Timeline of atomic models: all atom models in order

 Importance of the atomic model

 Despite its limitations, Rutherford's model was an important milestone.
-He introduced the notion that atoms had a dense, positively charged nucleus at their center, which resolved some of the issues raised by earlier models.
+It introduced the notion that atoms had a dense, positively charged nucleus at their center, which resolved some of the issues raised by earlier models.

 Furthermore, this model paved the way for later developments in atomic theory, such as the Bohr Atomic Model.

-5. Niels Bohr 's atomic model (1913)
+5. Atomic model of Niels Bohr (1913)

 Discrete energy levels